data4knowledge/ddf/README.md

 API_KEY = os.getenv('CDISC_API_KEY')
 ```

+The program also uses a local library of ODM files as well as a remote set (currently held on a dropbox installation).
+Some of these were taken from [the CDISC eCRF portal](https://www.cdisc.org/kb/ecrf).

 ## Neo4j
 The code assumes Neo4j is running locally (default setup) with username and password hardcoded as below; there is no need for a secure setup for this demonstration code.
 You can change this if needed.
 ```